Life Span

 Care of Cumin and Cholla

-Care of Cumin and Cholla include pruning, fertilizers, watering etc. Cumin pruning is done No need to prune, Remove damaged leaves, Remove dead branches and Remove dead leaves and Cholla pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
+Care of Cumin and Cholla include pruning, fertilizers, watering etc. Cumin pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves and Cholla pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
 In summer Cumin needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Cholla needs Lots of watering and in winter, it needs Average Water.